 Director: Kyle Balda, Brad Ableson, Jonathan del Val

 Tie-Dye!
 What’s not to like?
-Even though Minions: The Rise of Gru poster has the same layout as Doctor Strange And The Multiverse Of Madness, the former did it better.
+Even though Minions: The Rise of Gru poster has the same layout as Doctor Strange And The Multiverse Of Madness, the former may have done it better.
 The film poster design trend is full of fun colours as a kiddie film poster should be.
 The concept cleverly uses tie-dye and Op Art as a nod to the 70s since that is the time frame in the plot.
 Also, Gru is at the top of the minion pyramid to show his leadership of them.
 Altogether cheerful, clever and succinct concept design.

 Jurassic World: Dominion